Bbalduzz/MyLim-PDF-Downloader/README.md

 # MyLim-PDF-Downloader
-Downlaod high quality pdf from mylim web reader.
-Support highlighting and table on contents (for some books)
+Simple script to downlaod high quality pdf from mylim web reader.
+Support highlighting and table of contents (for some books)